 Global Target #2.1.
 75% of countries will have included neurological disorders in the UHC benefits package by 2031.
 Indicator-2.1.
 Existence of a set of evidence informed, prioritized, essential, quality health services and supports for neurological disorders within the universal health coverage benefits package.
 Means of verification Documented universal health coverage - priority benefits package (UHC-PBP) based on information provided by the national authority's response and confirmed on review.
-Comments/assumptions/ rationale A UHC-PBP is a set of evidence-informed prioritized health interventions, services and programmes, including intersectoral actions and fiscal policies, defined through a deliberative process that accounts for economic realities and social preferences.
+Comments/assumptions/rationale A UHC-PBP is a set of evidence-informed prioritized health interventions, services and programmes, including intersectoral actions and fiscal policies, defined through a deliberative process that accounts for economic realities and social preferences.
 It explicitly defines which programmes, services and interventions should be provided, and financially covered, for the population.
 Services and supports for neurological disorders include financial risk protection and promotive, preventive, treatment, rehabilitative, and palliative care across the life course.
 A UHC-PBP should offer services of optimized quality that are effective, efficient, accessible, patient-centred, equitable and safe, supported by fair and sustainable financing arrangements.
 Interventions must be delivered by qualified providers who are able to provide standard services in a timely manner at the appropriate level of a regulated health system and target specified groups.
 This indicator is intended to provide evidence that the UHC-PBP contains reference to neurological disorders.
-Priority neurological disorders such as epilepsy can be specifically identified.

 Global Target #2.2.
 80% of countries will provide the essential medicines and basic technologies required to manage neurological disorders in primary care by 2031.
 Indicator-2.2.
 Countries report availability of essential medicines and basic technologies to manage neurological disorders in primary care.
 Means of verification Proportion of countries that report having a core set of relevant essential medicines and basic technologies for neurological disorders available and affordable in primary care facilities on a sustainable basis.
 Comments/assumptions/rationale Essential medicines and basic technologies are intended to be available within the context of functioning health systems at all times, in adequate amounts, in the appropriate dosage forms, with assured quality and at a price the individual and the community can afford.
 Lists of essential medicines and basic technologies also guide the procurement and supply in the public sector.
 In this indicator, it is intended to provide a basket that closely reflects the essential medicines and basic technologies used for managing neurological disorders.
 The proposed basket represents a balanced approach to allow relevant tracer medicines and basic technologies for neurological disorders are monitored yet ensuring a practical and feasible data collection and analysis.
 The medicines and basic technologies to be included in the basket are meant to be indicative of the access to medicines and basic technologies for neurological disorders but do not serve as a complete or exhaustive list.
-Anti-seizure medicines can serve as such tracer medicines.
-A significant portion of the burden of epilepsy in LMIC can be averted by scaling up the routine availability of antiseizure medicines.